Birth of a Paradroid Part 3

 We continue with our everyday story of programming folk as ANDREW BRAYBROOK, the man who wrote GRIBBLY'S DAY OUT, struggles over the creation of his next game for Hewson Consultants called PARADROID.

-Here we are given a privilliged insight into what it must be like to cull from the keys of a Commodore 64 the trills and spills that will make a hit game.
-This month having forgotten his fight with the cat and the lost ruler, Andrew turns to the more interesting aspects of programming like pencil chewing.
+Here we are given a privileged insight into what is must be like to cull from the keys of a Commodore 64 the thrills and spills that will make a hit game.
+This month Andrew suffers from errant disk drives and missing robots, but at least Kenny Everett is looking better...

 Decide today that the doors on the ship didn't look good enough.
 Played about on the graphics editor with intent to draw the doors in the same style as the walls.
 Had to alter the door routines to handle the doors differently, and needless to say, on the first attempt got it wrong.
 Vertical doors worked as intended, but I forgot that horizontal doors were done differently.
 Also changed the alert status block to be in the same style.